leukelele/.dotfiles/PopOS/README.md

 While this is meant as a guide for my future self, it feels almost more like a presentation of my current knowledge to my future self.

-Note that PopOS has a gnome desktop environment.
+Note that PopOS uses a gnome desktop environment.

 ## Installation